Children Diagnosed With Cancer: Late Effects of Cancer Treatment

 Some men who were treated for cancer as children may have decreased fertility due to low sperm counts or other problems.
 In women, some of the problems that could affect fertility include irregular menstrual periods, early menopause, and changes in the uterus.
 The causes of some of these problems are discussed above.
 Problems can vary greatly from person to person, so careful monitoring for any problems both during and after treatment is important.

 For some who are treated for cancer as children, there may be ways to help preserve fertility or increase the chances of having their own children later in life.
 As mentioned above, sperm banking before treatment may be an option for some older boys.
 Some women who want to have children may be encouraged to try and get pregnant early in their childbearing years to improve the chances of success.
 Researchers are also studying newer ways of preserving or restoring fertility in people treated for childhood cancers.
-For more information about some of these approaches, see our documents Fertility and Women With Cancer or Fertility and Men With Cancer.
+For more information about some of these approaches, see Fertility and Women With Cancer or Fertility and Men With Cancer.